SlimRunner/advent-of-cpp/readme.md

 * It seemed easier in my head.
 * I used an map to take advantage of its tree structure to aggregate all nodes and their connections.
 For the instructions I used a circular linked list.
 #### Part 2
+* It was fairly easy.
+* I first tried to naively run the same code from part one for all branches because I underestimated the exploration size of the puzzle.
+It was not going to happen in this life, but I quickly realize I could simply compute the lcm of the cycle of each path.
 <!-- ---
 ### Day \#
 #### Part 1